DemocracyClub/EveryElection/docs/deployment.md

 EC2 Instances are managed by a mix of CodeDeploy, a Launch Template and an Auto Scaling Group (ASG).

-The process for each depoyment is:
+The process for each deployment is:

 1. Call `deployscripts/create_deployment_group.py` to create the initial deployment group
 2. Call `COMMIT_SHA=[SHA] deployscripts/create_deployment.py`.